matlab-actions/.github/profile/README.md

 With [GitHub&reg; Actions](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions), you can build and test your MATLAB&reg; project as part of your workflow.
 For example, you can automatically identify any code issues in your project, run tests and generate test and coverage artifacts, and package your files into a toolbox.
 The GitHub actions for MATLAB let you run MATLAB code and Simulink&reg; models on [self-hosted](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) or [GitHub-hosted](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners) runners.

 ## Overview of Actions
-To run MATLAB in your workflow, use the appropriate actions when you define your workflow in the `.github/workflows` directory of your repository:
+To run MATLAB in your workflow, use these actions when you define your workflow in the `.github/workflows` directory of your repository:

 * To set up your GitHub Actions workflow with a specific version of MATLAB, use the [Setup MATLAB](#setup-matlab) action.
 * To run a MATLAB build using the MATLAB build tool, use the [Run MATLAB Build](#run-matlab-build) action.